-If you’re looking for ways to make the most of your winter greenhouse during the coldest months of the year, then you’ve come to the right article.
+If you’re looking for ways to make the most of your winter greenhouse during the coldest months of the year, then you’ve come to the right place.
 Let’s get started!

 Winter Greenhouse Gardening

-Over the autumn and winter months, make sure not to leave your greenhouse completely empty.
-Even if you have an unheated model like a wooden greenhouse, this is the perfect time to take advantage of the warmer conditions created within a greenhouse, as these can help in protecting your plants from frost.
-Moreover, this will also allow you to grow hardy crops like salads and herbs throughout the winter.
+Through the autumn and winter, make sure you don’t leave your greenhouse completely empty.
+Even if you have an unheated model like a wooden greenhouse, this is the perfect time to take advantage of the warmer conditions inside the greenhouse.
+These can help protect your plants from frost, whilst allowing you to grow hardy crops, like salads and herbs through the winter months.

 What to Expect

-Keep in mind that plants will not thrive and grow as fast as they do during the summer months and often they won’t thrive in the same way.
-Some plants might not reach their full potential/maturity at all, but they will still be good to harvest, nonetheless.
+During winter, plants won’t grow as fast as they do during the summer months and often they won’t thrive in the same way.
+Some plants might not reach their full potential at all.
+Although they will still be a good harvest despite this.

 Vegetables to Grow in Winter Greenhouse